Ling4826/Programming-Assignment-2/README.md

 # CovidVaccine

 ## Overview
-The `CovidVaccine` program reads a text file, analyzes its content, and provides various statistics such as:
+The `CovidVaccine` program reads a text file, analyzes its content, and provides various statistics, including:
 - Total number of characters
 - Number of palindrome words
-- Number of tokens (words)
+- Total number of tokens (words)
 - Number of emoticons (`:)` and `:D`)
-- Number of lines
+- Total number of lines
-- Longest token (word)
+- The longest token (word)
-- Average token size
+- The average token size
+- Execution time measurement

 ## Features
 - Reads a text file specified by the user.